matt7salomon/matt7salomon.github.io/README.md

 This project included many parts: one was sentiment analysis of servicenow tickets to find out which product was more successful in deployment.
 Another part was topic modeling of a bank's previous pdfs on environmental and social issues.
 The other was using a Bert model to find masked words within the documents.
 We also used the same distil-Bert model from HuggingFace to answer questions from the large textual data corpus of the bank as GPT 3 model had not been released yet.

 ### Creating and Training a GPT2 model from Scratch (self-experiment):
 I created a GPT2 model with embedding, positional encoding, multi-head self attention, feed-forward layer, and normalization.
 I trained the model distributed with internet data using a cloud provider since it was too large to fit on a laptop.
-GPT2 is very similar to GPT3 in structure with less parameter and the structure source code is availbe in the transformers module from huggingface.
+GPT2 is very similar to GPT3 in structure with less parameter and the structure source code is available in the transformers module from huggingface.
 The results are shared in a repo on my github.

 ### Fine-tuning Llama3 on a mac silicone M1 (self-experiment):
 I was one of the first people to fine-tune a Llama3 8billion parameter on a Mac device and share the code on github.
 This code connects to huggingface and downloads the model and finetunes it on a public dataset.
 The reason this was challenging is that Macs dont have a Cuda GPU and bitsandbytes python module still doesnt support Mac so I had to find workarounds online.